Prostate cancer affects 1 in 8 men - do you know your risk?

 • Men with a family history of cancer – prostate cancer tends to run in families.
 Having a father, brother, grandfather, or uncle with prostate cancer increases your risk.

-Several lifestyle factors may increase your risk of experiencing prostate cancer.
+Even though genetics play a greater role in your risk of prostate cancer, lifestyle factors may also increase your risk.
 Therefore, eating a healthy balanced diet and keeping physically active, can help reduce your risk of prostate cancer [4].

-Lifestyle factors that may increase your risk of prostate cancer:
+Lifestyle factors that may increase your risk of prostate cancer include

 • Being overweight